 SQUAW VALLEY INFORMATION:

-Squaw Valley reports clouds and sun today.
-They are seeing snow at times for the upper mountain, with a rain snow mix on the lower mountain.
-The temp on the lower mountain is 38 degrees.
-It is 30 degrees on the upper mountain.
-Winds are breezy to moderate to 25 miles an hour on the lower mountain and upper mountain.
-At the Crest, winds are sustaining to 40 miles an hour, and gusting to 60 miles an hour.
-There is 42 inches of snow at the base of the mountain, and 99 inches for the upper mountain.
-They reported an inch of new snow overnight for the upper mountain.
-21 lifts are running today.
-104 runs are open, and 52 runs have been groomed with machine packed and tilled surfaces over the entire mountain.
-Remember, there may be obstacles hiding just underneath the surface of the snow.
+Squaw Valley reports beautiful sunny skies today.
+The temp on the lower mountain is 53 degrees.
+It is 44 degrees on the upper mountain.
+Winds are light to breezy for the lower and upper mountain with winds reaching 20 miles an hour.
+There is 32 inches of snow at the base of the mountain.
+There is 86 inches for the upper mountain.
+20 lifts are running today.
+96 runs are open, and 56 runs have been groomed with spring condition machine tilled surfaces over the entire mountain.
+Expert spring conditions off groomed runs as well.
+Beware of marked and unmarked obstacles all over the mountain.
+The lower mountain runs are seeing more obstacles by the day.
+Remember, off the open runs, there are unmarked obstacles hiding just underneath the surface of the snow.
 If you go off open runs, never do it alone.
 Always go with others.
 Ride with caution and have fun.
-PLEASE stay out of closed areas for your safety....especially after the tragic avalanche at Alpine Meadows.
-Observe avalanche safety precautions when off open runs.
-3 terrain parks are open today.
+PLEASE stay out of closed areas for your safety.
+4 terrain parks are open today.
 All lodges and facilities are open.

 Squaw Valley is one of America's premier ski resorts.
 It hosted the 1960 Winter Olympics and has been the scene of many top level ski races and snowboard competitions.
 In years with good snowfall, Squaw Valley will have one of the longest ski seasons in California, or anywhere for that matter.
 Getting turns in with the calendar saying July can happen.
 It will happen this year.
 Squaw is very popular with skiers and riders from all over California and also from the Reno area.
 It is also a major destination resort for skiers and riders from all over the world.
 Even though lift ticket prices in the main winter season are very spendy, you will still encounter crowds here when the snow is good.